JanetIsak/Hair-Salon/README.md

 * _Create a new Stylist list_
 * _Assign a new Client to a Stylist_
-* _Update Stylist and Client details with the option of add and delete._
+* _Update Stylist and Client details with an option of update and delete._

 ## Setup/Installation Requirements

-* _Make sure you have Java, Gradle installed._
+* _Make sure you have Java, Gradle and Postgres installed._
 * _Clone this repository from my Github named JanetIsak._
 * _Go to for more information._